kubeflow/website/content/en/docs/ibm/create-cluster-vpc.md

    This step is mandatory for Kubeflow deployment to succeed, because pods need public internet access to download images.

-   First check, if your cluster is already assigned a public gateway:
+    - First, check if your cluster is already assigned a public gateway:

     ```shell
     ibmcloud is pubgws